2 people dead and 8 wounded in a shooting and fire at a Michigan church, police say

-GRAND BLANC TOWNSHIP, Mich. — (AP) — A gunman opened fire inside a Church of Jesus Christ of Latter-day Saints chapel in Michigan during a Sunday service before apparently setting the building ablaze, killing at least two people and injuring eight others before police shot him, authorities said
+GRAND BLANC TOWNSHIP, Mich. — (AP) — A gunman opened fire inside a Church of Jesus Christ of Latter-day Saints chapel in Michigan during a Sunday service and set the building ablaze, killing at least two people and injuring eight others before police shot him, authorities said.

-After the suspect left the church, two officers pursued him and “engaged in gunfire,” Renye said.
-The man was killed.
+Officers responded to a 911 call and were at the church within 30 seconds and killed the shooter about seven minutes later, Renye said.
+After the suspect left the church, two officers pursued him and “engaged in gunfire,” the chief said.

-Renye said one of the wounded people was in critical condition and seven others were stable.
+Renye said one of the wounded people was in critical condition Sunday evening and seven others were stable.
+Earlier in the day, Renye had said authorities believed they would find more victims once they could sift through the wreckage and find where the fire was.

 Investigators were searching the suspect’s residence in nearby Burton.
 Authorities did not provide any additional details about the suspect, including whether he was a member of The Church of Jesus Christ of Latter-day Saints, widely known as the Mormon church.